Delected/palenight-dots/README.md

 ### kde plasma
 install the quarter tiling kwin add-on.

-(incomplete) colour scheme provided in this folder. i based it off a onedark scheme i found, so some of the colours may be from onedark. my round corners kde fork is included. it is themed for plasma. my kde shortcuts are also provided in case you are interested.
+(incomplete) colour scheme provided in this folder. i based it off a onedark scheme i found, so some of the colours may be from onedark.

+my "round corners" kde global theme fork is included. it is themed with palenight colours.

+my kde shortcuts are also provided in case you are interested.

 ### portage